-Black Magic Pocket 4K Waterproof Camera Housing from Nauticam
+Black Magic Pocket 4K sale Price Waterproof Camera Housing from Nauticam

-2019 Underwater Black Magic handheld 4K digital film camera Housing from Nauticam
+Black Magic Pocket Cam handheld 4K digital Underwater camera Housing from Nauticam

 Recommended Accessories: Hollywood Divers Voightlander 10.5 MM Lens Control Package.